20 Kid-Friendly Spring Break Road Trips

 Cartoon Network Hotel

 Kids can have a sleepover with their favorite Cartoon Network characters, immerse themselves in the world of animation—and then walk out the door to neighboring amusement park Dutch Wonderland.
-The hotel’s themed family rooms feature bunkbeds and character bedding, including the Powerpuff Girls, We Bare Bears and Steven Universe.
+The hotel’s themed family rooms feature bunk beds and character bedding, including the Powerpuff Girls, We Bare Bears and Steven Universe.
 Splash in multiple indoor (and outdoor, if it’s warm enough) pools and a kiddie splash pad.
 Work up an appetite and head to the Land of P’Oool Concession Stand featuring a menu filled with summer favorites.
-Dry off and stop by the Toon Room play area where kids can see their candy creations come alive on the big screen and play cartoon-themed games.
-Bonus: This hotel is just steps from Dutch Wonderland and offers stay-and-play packages that include tickets and early access entry.
+Then dry off and stop by the Toon Room play area where kids can see their candy creations come alive on the big screen and play cartoon-themed games.
+Bonus: The hotel offers stay-and-play packages that include tickets to Dutch Wonderland and early access entry.
 Have more time?
-Check out all that surrounding Lancaster County has to offer. //2285 Lincoln Highway East, Lancaster, Pennsylvania
+Check out all that surrounding Lancaster County has to offer.
+Drive time from Arlington: 3 hours. //2285 Lincoln Highway East, Lancaster, Pennsylvania

-Kids can drive real construction vehicles at Diggerland in New Jersey.
+Kids can drive real construction vehicles at Diggerland in West Berlin, New Jersey.
 (Courtesy photo)

 Diggerland

 You’re used to your kids tearing things up, so how about letting them loose behind the controls of a real bulldozer or excavator?
 At Diggerland, the nation’s only construction theme park, families can drive, ride and operate specially-engineered real machines.
 Kids 36 inches or taller can partake in the most rides at this fun zone, which also includes an amusement park, a zipline and, in summer months, a water park.
-Diggerland, located southeast of Philadelphia, is worthy of a dedicated outing, or it could be a stop-off on a trip up to New York City. //100 Pinedge Drive, West Berlin, New Jersey
+Located southeast of Philadelphia, it’s worthy of a dedicated outing, or it could be a stop-off on a trip up to New York City.
+Drive time from Arlington: 3 hours 30 minutes. //100 Pinedge Drive, West Berlin, New Jersey

 Train falcons, climb to new heights and ride horses at the historic Greenbrier resort in White Sulphur Springs, West Virginia.
 (Courtesy photo)